nightroman/FarNet/PowerShellFar/README.md

 - `RightClick` - shows a menu with some commands like Cut, Copy, and Paste.
 - `Shift+LeftClick` - select from the last LeftClick position or from the cursor.

 *********************************************************************
 ## TabExpansion2.ps1

 [Contents]

 This script replaces the built-in PowerShell function.
-It comes with the module and loaded on the first call.
+It comes with the module and loads on the first call.

-*TabExpansion2.ps1* reuses built-in completions and supports extensions added by one or more `*ArgumentCompleters.ps1` profiles.
+*TabExpansion2.ps1* reuses built-in completions and supports extensions added by profiles named like `*ArgumentCompleters.ps1`.

 The script *Bench\ArgumentCompleters.ps1* is a sample profile.
 Use it as the base for your completers.
 See the script code and comments.

 *TabExpansion2.ps1* works with other PowerShell hosts as well.
 All you need is to call the script once, normally in a host profile.

 *********************************************************************
 ## Search-Regex.ps1